Back to People

 Graduated Osaka Imperial University (BS in Physics)

-Completed degree in physics from Osaka Imperial University (often listed as 1944).
+Completed degree in physics at Osaka Imperial University (then Osaka Imperial), specialized in applied physics.

 Confidence